 The Bottom Line

 So, there you have it!
-Training for a 50k is far easier said than done, and requires a lot of methodical work to ensure you are making the most of your training.
+Training for a 50K is far easier said than done.
+It requires a lot of systematic work to ensure you get the most out of your training.